 What tests are available for measuring AFP?

-Several assays (tests) for measuring AFP are available.
+Several assays (tests) for measuring AFP in the blood are available.
 Generally, normal levels of AFP are below 10 ng/ml.
 Patients with various types of acute and chronic liver diseases without documentable liver cancer can have mild or even moderate elevations of AFP, though usually less than 500 ng/ml.

 What is the sensitivity of AFP for diagnosing liver cancer?